 Hugh Heron AFC was born in Belfast and left Inst to join the RAF.
 He took part in the Battle of Britain.
-Fifteen names in the Roll of Honour today for 1917 are of the Royal Irish Rifles.
-They reflect the fighting around Cambrai in 1917.
+Forty-six names in the Roll of Honour today for 1917 are of the Royal Irish Rifles.
+They reflect the fighting around Cambrai.
 They include John Clydesdale of Downpatrick and Thomas Haslett from Ballymena.
 John’s brother had died at the Somme the previous July.
 Thomas was the son of a Presbyterian minister.
 Educated at the Ballymena Academy, Campbell College, and Foyle College, he played for Ulster in the Schools Inter-Provincial in two succeeding years and was one of the most promising halfs in Ireland.
 Aged 20, he fell serving as a Lieutenant with the Royal Irish Rifles.
 They are named with those with no known grave on the Cambrai Memorial at Louverval in France.
 Jonas Logan served with US forces.
 He died in 1917 and is named on the war memorial in Ballintoy Parish Church.
 In 1947 Emma Fleck from Dervock, a sister in the Queen Alexandra’s Imperial Military Nursing Service Reserve died as a result of her war service.